oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Overview

 The identity and authorization chaining flow outlined below describes how a combination of OAuth 2.0 Token Exchange {{RFC8693}} and JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}} are used to address the use cases identified.
-The appendix include two additional examples that describe how this flow is used.
+Section [Examples](#examples) include two additional examples that describe how this flow is used.
 In one example, the resource server acts as the client and in the other, the authorization server acts as the client.

 ~~~~
 +-------------+                            +-------------+ +---------+